Bariba

 - Urbanization Effects

-- Urbanization is leading to changes in traditional lifestyles, with more Bariba moving to cities for education and employment opportunities.
+- Urbanization is leading to shifts in traditional lifestyles, with increased migration to cities.

 - Technology Adoption